CatChenal/Bioinformatics/README.md

 # Bioinformatics
-Repo of (mostly) Python tools for Bioinformatics
+Repo of (mostly) Python tools & code snippets for Bioinformatics